 Over time plying yarns and the resulting color distribution comes into question, and often that leads to discussions on plaiting.
 One of my ancient swatches shows some variations in using 2 different colored fibers in three ways.
 It was tagged for display with myriad other assorted swatches on corkboards in my classroom, which were usually covered with a variety of illustrations of stitches and techniques covered in weekly classes and in response to recent trends.
 As always, effects vary dramatically depending on the choice of color and yarn fiber, and thickness.
-Here the 2 yarns were fed through separate tension masts, and knit together plaiting with yarns swapped in feeders for reversible striped effect yarns wound together with yarn twister and used as a “single strand”A mock plaiting effect may also be obtained without a special feeder by locking the pattern on any all blank row, the standard yarn feeder with A and B yarn placement, and the fair isle setting.
+Here the 2 yarns were fed through separate tension masts, and knit together plaiting with yarns swapped in feeders for reversible striped effect yarns wound together with yarn twister and used as a “single strand” Striping created by reversing yarn positions in plaiting feeder Using the thread lace setting and plaiting feeder working in every needle rib A mock plaiting effect may also be obtained without a special feeder by locking the pattern on any all blank row, the standard yarn feeder with A and B yarn placement, and the fair isle setting.
 Results are not as consistent in color distribution.

 True plaiting usually requires a special feeder unless the specific model km has a built-in option.
 Two yarns are used in the plaiting feeder.
 They pass by the needles in sequence.
-One yarn always passes first, the other follows.
+One yarn always passes first, and the other follows.
 The standard feeder that normally carries the 2 colors when knitting fair isle is replaced, so this technique may be used in fabrics using cam button combinations other than fair isle and thread lace.
 Looking into the plaiting feeder from above you will see a central hole that traditionally carries the “main yarn”, and a crescent-shaped opening that carries the second yarn, which will trail behind as the carriage moves across the knitting bed.
 The second yarn appears on the purl side of the fabric.

-In days when lurex combination scratchy yarns, and in any situation where the fiber used is unpleasant if touching the skin, a softer yarn may be used and brought to the interior side of the piece for comfort.
+On days when lurex combination scratchy yarns, and in any situation where the fiber used is unpleasant if touching the skin, a softer yarn may be used and brought to the interior side of the piece for comfort.
 I made a chenille sweater at one point with traditional cap sleeves that absolutely refused to knit to gauge.
 Adding matching wooly nylon and knitting it with the chenille solved the problem permanently and stabilized the knit.
 The contrasting color can provide a pleasant effect when fold-over collars, cuffs, etc. are part of the garment, and so on.

 For use on the ribber:

-double bed every needle rib tuck stitch using the same pattern repeat a racked sample When working on large pieces especially, the yarn in the front feeder especially may have a tendency to slip out.
-This is one option for helping to prevent that when the ribber is in use At one point I produce several circular sweaters using equal weight yarns to obtain the reversible 2 color look.
-I had more than one feeder, so I actually used a dab of glue in the slit below the yellow arrow The drawback to doing that is that the yarn cannot then be easily slid in and out of its position, but rather has to be dropped through the remaining hole using a double eye needle.
+double bed every needle rib tuck stitch using the same pattern repeat a racked sample Shadow lace Pleated pattern When working on large pieces, the yarn in the front feeder may have a tendency to slip out.
+This is one option for helping to prevent that when the ribber is in use At one point I produce several circular sweaters using equal-weight yarns to obtain the reversible 2-color look.
+I had more than one feeder, so I actually used a dab of glue in the slit below the yellow arrow The drawback to doing that is that the yarn cannot then be easily slid in and out of its position but rather has to be dropped through the remaining hole using a double eye needle.

 These illustrations are from a Brother manual for the 860 punchcard machine, an idea for working intarsia.
 I have not tested the method myself, am sharing it as a possibility for working the fabric without an accessory carriage An experimental double bed fabric using the plaiting feeder and thread lace setting double bed 2015/12/05/thread-lace-and-punchcard-knit-carriage-use-on-brother-910_2/